TanCans/NER/README.md

 ## **INSTRUCTIONS TO MODIFY**

-# CREATING A DATASET
+### CREATING A DATASET
--
+- To create a dataset, our team used basic definitions and some open source hardware plattforms.
+The train dataset is saved as txt to import in doccano later on.

-# LABELING THE DATA
+### LABELING THE DATA
 -This step is for labeling the entities using Doccano, but if you already have labeled data, you can skip this step and directly go to training the model.
 - First step is to install doccano, please follow the [doccano](https://doccano.github.io/doccano/getting-started/) instructions and open the program
 - For WIndows installation,